 Only one entry, received during the contest period, will be accepted from any participant.
 Applications will be evaluated, without regard to financial need.
-Click to see official rules.
+Click to see the official rules.

-Winners will be announced at the 2023 APGFCU Annual Meeting on April 20, 2023.
+Winners will be announced at the 2026 APGFCU Annual Meeting on April 23, 2026.

 Not an APGFCU member yet?